 Perform quick edits and take total control over video and audio encoding

-Avidemux is a handy app for simple editing tasks, so if you’re looking for something you can use to make quick edits and cuts this may well be the free video editor for you.
+Avidemux is a handy app for simple editing tasks, so if you’re looking for something you can use to make quick edits and cuts this may well be the free editor for you.

-Unlike most video editors for Macs, there’s no timeline with multiple tracks to cut between and you don’t get any flashy wipes or transitions.
+Unlike most editors for Macs, there’s no timeline with multiple tracks to cut between and you don’t get any flashy wipes or transitions.
 What you do get is an exceptionally quick way to trim footage and rearrange sections.
 Avidemux also includes practical filters for removing noise and other irritants.

 Its most useful feature is its superb exporter, which gives you total control over the video and audio encoding rather than just asking you to pick a file format.
 The audio options are particularly good.

 Surprisingly powerful without being a pain to learn

 OpenShot Video Editor is an interesting alternative to better known editing apps, and while it takes a bit of setting up (for example, to use animated titles you’ll need to install the free Blender app too) it’s surprisingly powerful.

 OpenShot offers transitions with real-time previews, timeline-based editing, 3D titles and special effects, audio mixing and editing, and a range of visual effects including color correction and chroma key compositing.

 As is often the case with open source software, the interface isn't as slick as commercial alternatives, but don’t let that put you off.
 OpenShot is an excellent free editor for macOS, and it’s really easy to get to grips with.